bowphp/app/readme.md

 **Franck DAKIA** is a Full Stack developer based in Africa, Ivory Coast.
 Passionate about code and collaborative development, speaker, trainer and member of several developer communities.
 Contact me at [dakiafranck@gmail.com](mailto:dakiafranck@gmail.com) - [@franck_dakia](https://twitter.com/franck_dakia)

-**Please, if there is a bug on the project please contact me by email or leave me a message on the [slack](https://bowphp.slack.com). or [join us in slask](https://join.slack.com/t/bowphp/shared_invite/enQtNzMxOTQ0MTM2ODM5LTQ3MWQ3Mzc1NDFiNDYxMTAyNzBkNDJlMTgwNDJjM2QyMzA2YTk4NDYyN2NiMzM0YTZmNjU1YjBhNmJjZThiM2Q)**
+**Please, if there is a bug on the project please contact me by email or leave me a message on the [slack](https://bowphp.slack.com). or [join us on slask](https://join.slack.com/t/bowphp/shared_invite/enQtNzMxOTQ0MTM2ODM5LTQ3MWQ3Mzc1NDFiNDYxMTAyNzBkNDJlMTgwNDJjM2QyMzA2YTk4NDYyN2NiMzM0YTZmNjU1YjBhNmJjZThiM2Q)**